-MAPC will work with the Working Group to undertake stakeholder mapping and create a community engagement plan that centers on inclusive and frequent communication with a variety of stakeholders.
-While the project is largely technical, MAPC and the Working Group will work to inform the general public about the project and the potential impact to addressing local affordable housing and workforce needs.
+MAPC will work with the Working Group to create a community engagement plan that centers on inclusive and frequent communication with a variety of stakeholders.
+MAPC and the Working Group will work to inform the general public about the project and the potential impact to addressing local affordable housing and workforce needs.
 A project webpage will be created, and a project newsletter will allow anyone to subscribe and follow the project progress.
 Focus groups, interviews, pop-up events, online forums, and other engagement strategies will be employed to hear from project stakeholders and local residents, particularly those who have been historically underrepresented (renters, people of color, people with lower incomes, veterans, seniors, people with disabilities), at key points in the process.
 The project budget includes gift card incentives or other forms of compensation for involvement of residents of protected classes in the grant project, including one-off engagement events or participation the Working Group or sub-groups.
 MAPC will work with partnering municipalities and their existing communication channels to further expand the project reach.